TIBCOSoftware/snappydata/README.md

 ##### Steps to work with simulated Twitter stream

-Submit the TwitterPopularTagsJob that declares a stream table, creates and populates a topk -structure, registers CQ on it and stores the result in a gemxd table.
-It starts the streaming and waits for two minutes.
+Submit the TwitterPopularTagsJob that declares a stream table, creates and populates a topk -structure, registers a CQ on it and stores the result in a gemxd table.
+It starts streaming and waits for two minutes.

 ```bash
 # Submit the TwitterPopularTagsJob